-$(((\bullet)))$ Interference

-The hearing aids have been thoroughly tested for interference according to the most stringent international standards, including EN/IEC 60601-1-2 and its amendments.
+((•))) Interference The hearing aids have been thoroughly tested for interference according to the most stringent international standards.

 Electromagnetic interference may occur in the vicinity of equipment with the symbol to the left.
-Portable and mobile RF (radio frequency) communications equipment can affect the performance of your hearing aids.
+Portable and cell RF (radio frequency) communications equipment can affect the performance of your hearing aids.
 If your hearing aids are affected by electromagnetic interference, move away from the source to reduce the interference.